Johnadibe/recipe-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [BLOG-APP] <a name="about-project"></a>
+# 📖 [RECIPE-APP] <a name="about-project"></a>

-**[Blog-App]** This is a basic Blog website that allows users to create, edit, comment and delete posts, keeping data in a database.
-This project implements both authorization and authentication in order to provide extended functionality to logged in and authorized users.
+**[RECIPE-App]** This is a Ruby on Rails app that allows user to create, delete, and read recipes created by them or the community, allowing the users to decide whether they'd be public or not.
+Additionally, it allows users to create food records and generate a shopping list based on the missing food for their recipes.
+It comes with authentication and authorization functionality.

 ## 🛠 Built With <a name="built-with"></a>